lprakashv/patternmatcher4j/README.md

-# java-pattern-matcher
+# java-match-matcher
-An FP style pattern matcher library for Java
+An FP style match matcher library for Java